IBM/protect-webapp-using-runtime-container-security/README.md

 In this code pattern, you will see how to use NeuVector to prevent web application and container runtime threats.
 Once you complete the code pattern, you will learn how to:
-- Deploy NeuVector on IBM Kubernetes/OpenShift cluster
+- Deploy NeuVector on IBM Kubernetes/OpenShift cluster.
-- Configure security policies in NeuVector to detect and prevent the following types of attack:
-  - Cross Site Request Forgery (CSRF)
+- Configure security policies in NeuVector to detect and prevent the following types of attack - Cross Site Request Forgery (CSRF), Malicious File Upload, Cross Site Scripting (XSS), Sensitive Data Exposure, Command Injection, SQL Injection, API Service Protection and Container shell access.
-  - Malicious File Upload
-  - Cross Site Scripting (XSS)
-  - Sensitive Data Exposure
-  - Command Injection
-  - SQL Injection
-  - API Service Protection
-  - Container shell access
+- Test the application for attacks and analyze alerts from NeuVector.

 ## Flow